Skip to main content

 He looked at the calendar.
 The date was marked in a red circle.
 Her birthday, without her, for the first time.
 He picked up his phone.

-“ Hello, Vishal Tours n Travels?
+“ Hello, Vishal Tours and Travels?
 I want a ticket to Manali.
 Yes, for one.
-Day after tomorrow.
-Yes for two days.
+The day after tomorrow.
+Yes, for two days.
 And a hotel booking…”

 He went into the kitchen.
 Opened the fridge.
 He always had leftovers for dinner.
 He closed the fridge door.
-Promise me you will always spend my birthday happily even when am not there.
+Promise me you will always spend my birthday happily, even when I am not there.
 He was angry that day at her.
-Today that thought came like an arrow and filled his eyes.
+Today, that thought came like an arrow and filled his eyes.
 He wiped away the tears quickly.
-Picking the phone he ordered.
+Picking up the phone, he ordered.
 “One pizza, Medium, extra cheese.
 One chocolate cake, small.
 That will be all."

 He sat in the dark bedroom with a beer in hand.
 Her laughter, her smell, her memories.
 That corner where she read her books, the writing desk where she made beautiful cards, the wardrobe full of her dresses.
 She would always say I need another wardrobe for my shoes and bags. “ Or you can stop buying them.”
 He would tease.

 He walked up to the wardrobe and opened it.
 He took out a scarf.
-Do you know what this is Dev?
+Do you know what this is, Dev?
 The first gift you gave me in school.
 He kissed it.
 And broke down.
-Never in the last few months had he cried so loudly, how much it may have hurt.
+Never in the last few months had he cried so loudly, how much it must have hurt.
 The phone rang.
 He wiped away his tears and picked up.

 “ Hello?”